umassos/eEnergy23-network-decarb/README.md

 ## Description of Sample Dataset

-Example gas usage data for a single home (one gas meter) is provided in the file `101.csv`, inside the *gas-data* folder.
+Example gas usage data for a single home (one gas meter) is provided in the file `101.csv`, inside the *gas_data* folder.

-Example electric data for a single distribution transformer is provided in the file `123A.csv`, inside the *elec-data* folder.
+Example electric data for a single distribution transformer is provided in the file `123A.csv`, inside the *transformer_data* folder.

 ## Running the Experiments